andrewharmellaw/andrewharmellaw.github.com/_posts/2017-01-20-gelfands-algebra-chunk-11-factoring-to-zero.md

 $$a^{10} - b^{10}$$

-If we cast our mind back to ways to split powers (c.f.
-[Chunk XXX]() if you need a refresher) we get this
+If we cast our mind back to ways to multiply powers (c.f.
+[Chunk 5](https://andrewharmellaw.github.io/2016/12/10/gelfands-algebra-chunk-5-powers) if you need a refresher) we can use the reverse process to split them, and thereby get this

 $$a^{10} - b^{10} = (a^5)^2 - (b^5)^2 = $$